mortael/script.skinshortcuts/resources/docs/advanced/Templates.md

 #### Notes

 * All expressions must be valid Python
 * Only basic operators are available.
-Whilst consideration will be given to requests to enable additional operators, this limitation is for security reasons.
+Whilst consideration will be given to request to enable additional operators, this limitation is for security reasons.
 * Whilst 'in' is available, for technical reasons its operation is reversed, so if you want to know if `x` is in `y`, you'd use `if y in x`.
 * All properties are passed into your Python script as strings.
 To use them in mathematical expressions, they must be converted to integers.

 ## Moving properties to an include using `$PARAM` (KODI 15+)

 You can move any `$SKINSHORTCUTS[propertyName]` to an include inside your skin's xml files using `$PARAM[paramName]`.
-For more informations about params : [Use params in includes](https://kodi.wiki/view/Skinning_Manual#Use_params_in_includes).
+For more information about params : [Use params in includes](https://kodi.wiki/view/Skinning_Manual#Use_params_in_includes).

 When using `$PARAM[paramName]` in your skin's xml, it will be automatically replaced by the corresponding `$SKINSHORTCUTS[propertyName]` you set.